-- 1) Upon receiving verification of evacuation, begin to instruct team members in the procedure.
-If immediate need is NOT in your community area, assign team members to go to the affected area as directed by the Incident Manager. - 2) Remove residents from immediate danger (room of origin) to a safe zone. - 3) Remove all other residents from affected fire/danger zone to a safe zone beyond the fire door. - 4) Ensure team members use red evacuation tags on doors to indicate room is vacant and checked. - 5) Complete head count of residents to ensure no residents have been missed. - 6) If fire or emergency is in your community area, obtain resident emergency face sheets from Emergency Box and assign a team member to identify and tag each resident. - 7) Assist team members in your community area with safe evacuation of residents (transfers) as directed by IM. - 8) Remove MAR book from your community area to the designated triage area. - 9) If your community area is NOT being evacuated, assign team members to monitor residents, secure your community area, and go to triage area as assigned by IM.
+1) Upon receiving verification of evacuation, begin to instruct team members in the procedure.
+If immediate need is NOT in your community area, assign team members to go to the affected area as directed by the Incident Manager.

+- N1 to call 9-1-1 to notify Fire Department of the fire, providing building address, location of the fire and your name, unless you have been notified by the fire system monitoring company that they have already dispatched the fire department. - Ns will don fire vests, located at the nursing station, and assume leadership of the home. - The room where the fire is located must be evacuated if safe to do so.
+If door is closed place back of hand on door before opening.
+If door is hot do not open door.
+If door is not hot proceed with evacuation.
+Door should be closed after the room is evacuated and marked as vacant using flex-evac tags. - N2 will go to the fire zone via stairwells to assume the role of directing staff to assist in the evacuation of the room of fire origin. - Staff on NON-fire floors (once learning of location), who are assigned to attend fire floor will go via closest stair, to the fire floor.
+Place back of hand on stair exit door before opening.
+If door is hot, access the floor via the alternative stair to fire floor.
+(It is anticipated that the Staff of fire floor will have completed their sweep of the floor and know the room of fire origin). - Staff on NON-fire floors who are assigned to remain on their assigned floor will sweep all room in their zone, accounting for residents and ensuring that doors are closed, marking rooms as vacant as applicable. - Upon entering fire floor, call out to other staff to determine location of staff and fire. - 2) Remove residents from immediate danger (room of origin) to a safe zone. - 3) Remove all other residents from affected fire/danger zone to a safe zone beyond the fire door. - 4) Ensure team members use red evacuation tags on doors to indicate room is vacant and checked. - 5) Complete head count of residents to ensure no residents have been missed. - 6) If fire or emergency is in your community area, obtain resident emergency from Emergency Box and assign a team member to identify and tag each resident.
+Wristbands. - 7) Assist team members in your community area with safe evacuation of residents (transfers) as directed by IM. - 8) Remove MAR book from your community area to the designated triage area. - 9) If your community area is NOT being evacuated, assign team members to monitor residents, secure your community area, and go to triage area as assigned by IM.